 - You will NOT need to apply for P-EBT through a separate application.

 - Your student must be eligible for free or reduced-price school meals and be enrolled in a National School Lunch Program (NSLP) participating school.
-Apply for the free or reduced-price school meal program before the end of the school year at your school or district office, or by visiting your school website for more information.
 If you aren’t sure if your child's school participates in the NSLP, you can check this list to find out.

 For families with children under 6 years old, you may be eligible for P-EBT if your child is a member of a household receiving Supplemental Nutrition Assistance Program (SNAP) benefits.
 SNAP is an ongoing monthly food benefit that helps families to afford healthy food when budgets are tight.
 As a result of the COVID-19 pandemic, a household participating in SNAP will receive the maximum benefit amount.
 For instance, a household of three may be eligible to receive up to $616 per month.